Dr Andrew van der Vlies, BA MA (Rhodes) MPhil DPhil (Oxford)

 I grew up in South Africa: I was born and raised in the coastal city of Port Elizabeth, in the Eastern Cape, and read English and Law as an undergraduate at Rhodes University in nearby Grahamstown, before completing an MA in American literature there.
 I came to the UK as a Commonwealth Scholar to read for the erstwhile MPhil in English Literature (1880-present) at Oxford University, where I subsequently wrote a DPhil dissertation, supervised by Peter D. McDonald, on the development of the idea of a ‘South African’ literary tradition, 1883-1979.
 This produced material that formed the basis of a book (I brought the case studies up to the present), published in 2007 as South African Textual Cultures.
 My first teaching post was a Lectureship at the University of Sheffield (2005-09).
 I joined Queen Mary in January 2010.
 I am a dual British and South African citizen and continue to have strong links to and family in South Africa, travelling, undertaking research, and giving papers there frequently.

-While I am currently on research leave funded by the Leverhulme Trust (through September 2014), in a normal year my teaching is focused on contemporary and world literatures (though I occasionally teach on the Modernism module), with a focus on postcolonial studies and on gender and sexuality.
+My teaching is focused on contemporary and world literatures (though I occasionally teach on the Modernism module), with a focus on postcolonial studies and on gender and sexuality.
 Some modules are directly related to my research: I teach a third-year module on postapartheid South African literature; at MA level, depending on the year, I lead seminars on contemporary African literatures or on J. M. Coetzee.
-Modules include:

 - Contemporary world literatures in English